-Very much laying the groundwork for thinkers like Descartes, whom we will encounter in part three.
-Interestingly enough, Aquinas did speak against outright cruelty against animals, but for the sake of humans, not the animals themselves cautioning that “cruel habits might carry over into our treatment of human beings.”11
+Aquinas laid the groundwork for thinkers like Descartes, whom we will encounter in Part Three of this series.
+Interestingly enough, Aquinas did speak against outright cruelty against animals, but for the sake of humans, not the animals themselves cautioning that “cruel habits might carry over into our treatment of human beings.”17

 “Meat, once provided only for the sick, was now enjoyed by all in the infirmary; and when this was forbidden by papal statute, a ‘misericorde’, ‘the chamber of mercy’, between the infirmary and the refectory, where meat was freely allowed on the table.
 This, too, was prohibited by papal statute; but in 1339 the pope, recognizing that the prohibition was unenforceable, conceded that the monks might continue to relish their meat in the ‘misericorde’ provided that only half their number did so at a time, the other half maintaining the vegetarian rule elsewhere.”18— Christopher Hibbert, The English: A Social History 1066-1945

 Which all seems like a bargaining game of semantics in the end.
 As we saw in the beginning, the early Christian fathers’ condemnation of the complete abstinence from meat was driven by the desire to disassociate from other spiritual sects they saw as heretical rather than due to any actual alignment with Christ’s teachings.
 Of course, once humans are given leave to indulge, we typically do.

-There is, however, some light toward the end of the Dark Ages of the Christian church in Sir Thomas More (1480-1535).
+There is, however, some light toward the end of the Dark Ages of the Christian church in the writings of Sir Thomas More (1480–1535).
 In his landmark work, Utopia (1516), he condemns hunting stating: